-Serving food during meetings or events: depending on the type of food you are serving, you will need to submit a Pizza Agreement form, a Potluck Agreement form, or a University Food Permit application.
-Forms are due a minimum of ten business days (two weeks) in advance of event date.
+Serving food during meetings or events: Depending on the type of food you are serving, you will need to submit a Pizza Agreement Form, a Potluck Agreement Form, or a University Food Permit application.
+Forms are due a minimum of ten business days (two weeks) in advance of the event date.

-Fundraisers and Sales: please see Fundraising and Sales for student group policies and applications related to fundraisers and sales during events.
-This includes the Student Group Sales and/or Fundraising Permit application and Bake Sale Agreement.
-Applications are due a minimum of ten business days (two weeks) in advance of event date.
+Fundraisers and Sales: Please see Fundraising and Sales for student group policies and applications related to fundraisers and sales during events.
+This includes the Bake Sale Agreement.
+Agreements are due a minimum of ten business days (two weeks) in advance of the event date.

 Requesting to serve alcohol at an event: If your group is interested in applying to have alcohol present at your event, you need to submit the Alcohol Use Application for registered student groups.
 Completed application is due a minimum of fifteen business days (three weeks) in advance of event date.

-Public Performance of Films and Video Games: In order to screen a film, you must submit a Public Performance Application and attach a copy of your approved public performance license agreement.
+Public Performance of Films and Video Games: In order to screen a film, you must submit a and attach a copy of your approved public performance license agreement a minimum of fourteen (14) days prior to the event date.
 Public performance agreements are also needed if you want to play video games in a public venue.
 Please see Use of Copyrighted Works (Section XIX) for more information.

 General Liability Insurance Coverage for on-campus events: please see Student Group Insurance

-Concerts or Dances: If your group would like to hold a dance or concert, contact Student Activities (email@example.com) immediately to discuss your event plans, additional fees for security, and event policies.
+Concerts or Dances: If your group would like to hold a dance or concert, contact Student Activities ( z.umn.edu/sgeventadvising ) immediately to discuss your event plans, additional fees for security, and event policies.
 You must contact Student Activities at least one month in advance of your proposed event date.